Latest SeedProd News

 Building a WordPress site often means constantly creating new content and tweaking existing pages to improve traffic and SEO.
 But all that work is vulnerable if unauthorized users can view, edit, or even delete it before you’re ready to go live.

 That’s where password protection comes in.
-Thankfully, WordPress makes it easy to keep your hard work under wraps with its built-in password protection tool.
+Thankfully, WordPress’s built-in password protection tool makes it easy to keep your hard work private.

 In This Guide: